Dashticz/dashticz/docs/blocks/specials/dial.rst

     - ``true``: Shows last update info (default: true)
   * - flash
     - ``true``: Outer dial will flash with user or default color (default: 0)
+  * - delay
+    - ``2``: Only applicable to Blinds Percentage dials.
+To postpone updating the dial until after a certain delay.
+See below.
   * - dialimage
     - ``'img/image.png'``: Show an image instead of the calendar icon (default: false)
   * - dialicon